-The 2018 inductee, Emeritus Professor David Blair, was announced at the Premier’s Science Awards ceremony on 15 August 2018.
+The 2019 inductee, Professor Carol Bower, was announced at the Premier’s Science Awards ceremony on 13 August 2019.

 Emeritus Professor David Blair